redromnon/HeroicBashLauncher/README.md

 ✔️ Creates game launch scripts for installed Epic & GOG games that act as shortcuts

+✔️ Completely skips Heroic running in the background and directly launches the games*

 ✔️ Includes all launch parameters including cloud save-syncing (EPIC GAMES ONLY) set in Heroic's Game Settings

-✔️ Syncs games to Steam along with artwork*
+✔️ Syncs games to Steam along with artwork**

 ✔️ Enables per game profile customization for Steam Deck users

 ✔️ Users can add game launch scripts to any game library or manager like Lutris, GameHub, GNOME Games, etc.

+  *Launching occurs via legendary and gogdl programs which Heroic uses

-*It is recommended to use the "Add To Steam" feature in Heroic (v2.4.0+)
+  **The "Add To Steam" feature in Heroic (v2.4.0+) is recommended

 ## Pre-requisites